 - Greet the student and read the information from the administration script in the DFA for that domain (i.e., Listening, Speaking, Reading, or Writing). - Only students who are testing should be in the room. - The student may not use books, technology outside what is being used for testing unless used for medical purposes and documented in TOMS, or other reference materials during testing.
-The student's desk should be clear of all items except for the test materials provided by the test examiner. - If headsets are desired for in-person testing of the Speaking domain, use a splitter to plug in one pair of headphones for the student and one pair for the test examiner so that they can listen to the test together. - The universal tools (e.g., zoom, line reader, etc.) introduced during test examiner training and described in the California Assessment Accessibility Resources Matrix are available in the TDS for students who need them. - During the Listening, Reading, and Writing sections of the ELPAC, the test examiner should monitor students during the testing session and give reminders or recommendations to individual students as appropriate about the availability of universal tools. - During the Speaking section of the ELPAC, the test examiner should use the universal tools on the student's behalf as the test examiner navigates through the test delivery system.
+The student's desk should be clear of all items except for the test materials provided by the test examiner. - If headsets are desired for in-person testing of the Speaking domain, use a splitter to plug in one pair of headphones for the student and one pair for the test examiner so that they can listen to the test together. - The universal tools (e.g., zoom, line reader, etc.) introduced during test examiner training and described in the California Assessment Accessibility Resources Matrix are available in the Test Delivery System (TDS) for students who need them. - During the Listening, Reading, and Writing sections of the ELPAC, the test examiner should monitor students during the testing session and give reminders or recommendations to individual students, as appropriate, about the availability of universal tools. - During the Speaking section of the ELPAC, the test examiner should use the universal tools on the student's behalf.
 For example, the zoom is a tool that can make the graphics and text larger on the screen. - During the Listening, Reading, and Writing sections, the test examiner may act as a Test Navigation Assistant (TNA) to support students' interaction with the technology.
 If a student needs assistance typing their writing responses or selecting answer choices, pause the test, select the non-embedded designated support, DIA, in TOMS, and resume testing.
-For more information, refer to the Test Navigation Assistant and Designated Interface Assistant Use Scenarios document and video on the ELPAC website. - To minimize the risk of unforeseen usability issues, if any adjustments need to be made to the sound or display settings, use the resources in the TDS rather than those built into the student's device (e.g., zoom using the TDS, not the device's track pad or touch screen). - If a student needs to pause a Listening or Reading test and the pause is less than 20 minutes, the student will need to log on again in order to resume testing, and any answers previously submitted can be updated.
-If a student's Listening or Reading test is paused for 20 minutes or more, the student will need to log on again in order to resume testing, and any answers submitted before the pause cannot be changed. - Verify the student's test settings in the Test Administrator Interface.
+For more information, refer to the ELPAC Test Navigation Assistant and Designated Interface Assistant Use Scenarios document and video on the ELPAC website. - Verify the student's test settings in the Test Administrator Interface.